alexandreprl/amak-exercise-color-cubes-game/README.md

 * Open the project in your favorite IDE (Use open project in IntelliJ IDEA or Import Gradle Project in Eclipse)
 * Run Launcher.main()

+### Notes

+For each exercise, you are expected to design the solution on paper before implementing it.

-### Exercise
+### Exercise 1

 The exercise is to implement the robots' behavior to group cubes of the same color in the same area.

 Areas do not have a specific color, they can receive cubes of any color.

-Robots can carry up to 4 cubes at the same time.
+Robots can only carry one cube at a time.
+Robots cannot directly interact with each other.
 Robots do not have a specific color, they can pick up cubes of any color.

 The solution must work for any number of areas (greater than or equal to number of colors), colors, robots (>0) and cubes.
 The solution must support the addition/removal of robots, packages, colors, and areas at runtime.

 ### Initial state